ChthonVII/guildwarslinuxinstallguide/README.md

 ```

 #### Bonus 1: Super Antialiasing
 If you have a powerful graphics card, DXVK can provide some graphical enhancements.
 Place `dxvk.conf` from the "extras" directory of this repo into your Guild Wars installation directory.
 With this DXVK config, if you turn on antialiasing via Guild Wars' in-game menu, DXVK will override it to 16x MSAA, with per-sample (rather than per pixel) shading.
 This noticeably improves the appearance of foliage, and also player armor with "frills" like several Vabbian sets.
 Note that per-sample shading softens edges that some users might prefer crisply aliased, such as the small in-game fonts, especially on low resoluton/dpi monitors.
 16x MSAA and per-sample shading can be enabled/disabled independently.
-(16x MSAA *and* per sample shading *and* 4K resolution *and * triple-digit framerates may prove too much for even very powerful graphics cards.
-If so, try reducing whichever aspect matters least to you -- reduce MSAA to 8x, or reduce resolution, or limit frame rate.)
+(Note that 16x MSAA *and* per sample shading *and* 4K resolution *and* triple-digit framerates may prove too much for even very powerful graphics cards.
+If so, try reducing whichever aspect matters least to you -- reduce MSAA to 8x, or reduce resolution, or limit frame rate, or give up per-sample shading.)

 #### Bonus 2: Mailbox Present Mode (a/k/a "Fast VSync")
 DXVK can replace Guild Wars' built-in vsync with mailbox present mode, an alternative implementation of vsync that gives the lowest possible frame latency without tearing.
 Mailbox present mode is highly recommended if you have a 60Hz monitor and your GPU can reliably exceed 120 fps.
 (At framerate-to-refresh-rate ratios lower than 2x, mailbox present mode is not recommened because it tends to have noticeably juttery motion due to uneven frame latency.)
 To enable mailbox present mode, place `dxvk.conf` from the "extras" directory of this repo into your Guild Wars installation directory, remove the `#` from the `dxvk.tearFree` line, run Guild Wars with the `-fps <number>` parameter at least twice your monitor refresh rate, and disable native vsync in Guild Wars' in-game options.
 (Optionally, use `#`s to disable the antialiasing stuff in dxvk.conf if you don't want it.) **Note:** Not all GPUs/drivers support mailbox present mode.
 To check if your system supports it, download the [Vulkan Hardware Capability Viewer](https://www.vulkan.gpuinfo.org/download.php) and check if "MAILBOX" is present under "Surface" > "Present Modes".

 **Note:** While DXVK gives a huge performance boost, Guild Wars still runs acceptably well on most systems without it.

 **Note:** For older hardware that lacks sufficient Vulkan support, Gallium Nine may serve as an alternative to DXVK.
-However, this may require running an old version of mesa, as Gallium Nine support in Mesa will soon be deprecated and removed.
+However, this may require running an old version of Mesa, as Gallium Nine support in Mesa will soon be deprecated and removed.

 ## Part 7: ESYNC/FSYNC/NTSYNC